Jacques Derrida: Career

+Personal life and death

+In June 1957, he married the psychoanalyst Marguerite Aucouturier in Boston.

-Derrida was diagnosed with pancreatic cancer in 2003, which reduced his speaking and travelling engagements.
+Derrida was diagnosed with pancreatic cancer in 2002.
 He died during surgery in a hospital in Paris in the early hours of 9 October 2004.

-At the time of his death, Derrida had agreed to go for the summer to Heidelberg as holder of the Gadamer professorship, whose invitation was expressed by the hermeneutic philosopher himself before his death.
-Peter Hommelhoff, Rector at Heidelberg by that time, would summarize Derrida's place as: "Beyond the boundaries of philosophy as an academic discipline he was a leading intellectual figure not only for the humanities but for the cultural perception of a whole age."
+At the time of his death, Derrida had agreed to go for the summer to University of Heidelberg as holder of the Gadamer professorship, whose invitation was expressed by the hermeneutic philosopher himself before his death.
+Peter Hommelhoff, Rector at Heidelberg at that time, would summarize Derrida's place as: "Beyond the boundaries of philosophy as an academic discipline he was a leading intellectual figure not only for the humanities but for the cultural perception of a whole age."

 Philosophy

 Derrida referred to himself as a historian.
 He questioned assumptions of the Western philosophical tradition and also more broadly Western culture.
 By questioning the dominant discourses, and trying to modify them, he attempted to democratize the university scene and to politicize it.
 Derrida called his challenge to the assumptions of Western culture "deconstruction".
 On some occasions, Derrida referred to deconstruction as a radicalization of a certain spirit of Marxism.

 With his detailed readings of works from Plato to Rousseau to Heidegger, Derrida frequently argues that Western philosophy has uncritically allowed metaphorical depth models to govern its conception of language and consciousness.
 He sees these often unacknowledged assumptions as part of a "metaphysics of presence" to which philosophy has bound itself.
-This "logocentrism," Derrida argues, creates "marked" or hierarchized binary oppositions that have an effect on everything from our conception of speech's relation to writing to our understanding of racial difference.
-Deconstruction is an attempt to expose and undermine such "metaphysics."
+This "logocentrism", Derrida argues, creates "marked" or hierarchized binary oppositions that have an effect on everything from the conception of speech's relation to writing to the understanding of racial difference.
+Deconstruction is an attempt to expose and undermine such "metaphysics".

 Derrida approaches texts as constructed around binary oppositions which all speech has to articulate if it intends to make any sense whatsoever.
 This approach to text is, in a broad sense, influenced by the semiology of Ferdinand de Saussure.
 Saussure, considered to be one of the fathers of structuralism, posited that terms get their meaning in reciprocal determination with other terms inside language.

-Perhaps Derrida's most quoted and famous assertion, which appears in an essay on Rousseau in his book Of Grammatology (1967), is the statement that "there is no out-of-context" (il n'y a pas de hors-texte).
+Perhaps Derrida's most quoted and famous assertion, which appears in an essay on Rousseau in his book Of Grammatology (1967), is the statement that "there is no outside-text" (il n'y a pas de hors-texte).
 Critics of Derrida have been often accused of having mistranslated the phrase in French to suggest he had written "Il n'y a rien en dehors du texte" ("There is nothing outside the text") and of having widely disseminated this translation to make it appear that Derrida is suggesting that nothing exists but words.
 Derrida once explained that this assertion "which for some has become a sort of slogan, in general so badly understood, of deconstruction ... means nothing else: there is nothing outside context.
 In this form, which says exactly the same thing, the formula would doubtless have been less shocking."